puppetlabs/puppet-docs/source/pe/2.8/trouble_regenerate_certs_split.markdown

 **On your console server:**

 1. Back up the `/etc/puppetlabs/puppet/ssl/` and `/opt/puppet/share/puppet-dashboard/certs` directories.
-If something goes wrong, you may need to reinstate these directories so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should contact Puppet Labs support as soon as you restore service, so we can help you secure your site.
+If something goes wrong, you may need to restore these directories so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should contact Puppet Labs support as soon as you restore service, so we can help you secure your site.
 2. Stop the puppet agent service with `sudo puppet resource service pe-puppet ensure=stopped`.
 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the console service with `sudo puppet resource service pe-httpd ensure=stopped`.